mattLummus/Get-a-Gif/README.md

-Ascii-Jeeves
+Get-a-Gif
 ============

-Ascii Meme Database Application
+Gif Database Application

 Purpose:
-User requests a category or emotion and the app returns relevant Ascii images
+User requests a category or emotion and the app returns relevant images

 Dependencies:
 Uses Ruby and SQLite